mainmatter/mainmatter.com/src/posts/2023-05-28-from-react-to-ember-building-a-blog.md

 ![Pair programming session with Chris running lighthouse to check my website performace. ](/assets/images/posts/2023-05-28-from-react-to-ember-building-a-blog/calls-with-chris.png)_Chris and I in one of our pair programming sessions.
 This one was about improving the performance of my website, so we were running lighthouse.
-Spoiler alert - not rendering efficently my photos was my big issue._
+Spoiler alert - not rendering efficiently my photos was my big issue._

 ## From React to Ember

 When I joined the company, I initially worked with React, and I was the only one who didn't have experience working with Ember.
 This sparked my curiosity to know at least what it looked like.

 Chris has been working with this framework for 10 years, starting those pair programming sessions with him seemed the good moment to start learning Ember.